argraindas/time-manager/documentation/plan.md

+- Make a appropriate middleware for logged in user

+- Write tests to see where user can access

+- Change web.php (make groups)

-- Change db:seed implementation
+- Change from feather to glychon

 - Make a job and workers to do a job

-- Make a appropriate middleware for logged in user

 - Make event broadcasting with pusher